fanchenyou/RL-study/README.md

     * Add NN and CNN examples

-#### 9. Deep Deterministic Policy Gradient (DDPG), [tutorial](https://spinningup.openai.com/en/latest/algorithms/ddpg.html), [ref](https://github.com/samlanka/DDPG-PyTorch)
+#### 10. Deep Deterministic Policy Gradient (DDPG), [tutorial](https://spinningup.openai.com/en/latest/algorithms/ddpg.html), [ref](https://github.com/samlanka/DDPG-PyTorch)
-    * It concurrently learns a Q-function and a policy.
+    * Concurrently learn a Q-function and a policy.
-    * It uses off-policy data and the Bellman equation to learn the Q-function, and uses the Q-function to learn the policy.
+    * Use off-policy data and the Bellman equation to learn the Q-function.
+    * Use the Q-function to learn the policy.